All posts

 • International information returns (FBAR, FATCA, Forms 5471, 8865) carry penalties disproportionate to their tax impact, and an unfiled international information return holds the statute of limitations open on the entire associated tax return indefinitely.

-• Entity maintenance obligations (annual reports, franchise taxes, registered agent renewals) are separate from tax compliance and vary significantly by state — a California LLC owes $800 annually regardless of revenue, while a Wyoming LLC owes $60.
+• Entity maintenance (annual reports, franchise taxes, registered agent renewals) is separate from tax compliance and varies by state.
+A California LLC owes $800 annually even with zero revenue.
+A Wyoming LLC owes $60.

-• Founders with tax connections to multiple countries face parallel compliance calendars that operate independently — the deadlines, forms, and reporting standards are not coordinated across jurisdictions.
+• Multiple country tax connections mean parallel compliance calendars that don't coordinate.
+Different deadlines, forms, and reporting standards per jurisdiction.

-• Documentation maintenance (transfer pricing rationale, W-8BEN collection, operating agreement updates, financial record retention) is not deadline-driven but creates structural exposure when absent during audits, business transactions, or visa applications.
+• Documentation (transfer pricing rationale, W-8BEN collection, operating agreement updates, financial records) has no deadlines but creates exposure when absent.
+You find out at the worst time: during an audit, a sale, or a visa application.

 References